Nature in the Grasse Prealps

 The viperine water snake (Natrix maura) in its habitat.

-The grass snake (Natrix natrix).
-This nice species differs from the previous one by its grey color, with a black and white "necklace" pattern at the neck.
+The barred grass snake (Natrix helvetica).
+After a genetic study published in 2017, it was determined that the French populations of this water snake belong to Natrix helvetica instead of Natrix natrix, which occurs in the northern and eastern part of Europe.
+This nice species differs from Natrix maura by its grey color, with a black and white "necklace" pattern at the neck.
 It is also usually larger, reaching over 1 m.
-The grass snake occurs in Europe, North Africa and Middle East.
+The two species share the same habitat and sometimes cohabitate.

 The white-clawed crayfish (Austropotamobius pallipes).
 This indigenous crayfish is rapidly disappearing from France and Europe due, among other cause, to the loss of unpolluted water bodies.
 It is still present in the Prealps in clear streams such as the Siagne and the Loup.
 This west-European crayfish is listed as threatened by IUCN.